JayG67/cruise/README.md

 # ▶️ Getting Started

-No environment configuration is required for local development.
+No environment configuration is required for standard local development.

 Default values are built into the application.